joshbegley/nyt-latest/README.md

 `Gov. Gavin Newsom of California announced on Tuesday that the state would lift all its coronavirus restrictions on June 15 as long as new infections remained low and stable.`\
 https://nytimes.com/video/us/politics/100000007695649/california-virus-restrictions-june.html?searchResultPosition=2

-**Biden Says All Adults Will Be Eligible for Vaccine by April 19**\
+**Biden Moves Up Vaccine Eligibility Deadline for All Adults to April 19**\
-`The president moved up his target date by two weeks, matching the timetable already being put in place by many states.`\
+`The president pushed up his target date by two weeks, matching the timetable already being put in place by many states.`\
 https://nytimes.com/2021/04/06/us/politics/biden-vaccine-all-adults-eligible.html?searchResultPosition=3

 **Republicans Have Declared War on Coca-Cola and Baseball**\